 - [Overview].
 Displays a "big-number" dashboard version of the most recent Availability, Health, and Risk values for the service and details about the service description, the managing organization for this service, the organizations that can use this service, the organizations to be contacted about this service, and the user to be contacted about this service. - [Services] or [Devices].
 Displays the services currently used in a business service or IT service, or the devices included in a device service.
 You can edit the query for the services or devices in the Search field at the top of the tab. - [Status Policy].
-Displays any policies that are used by this service.
+Displays a list of all policies of that service type currently in the system and can be chosen to associate with the service being viewed.
 On this tab, you can change the policy used by a service, and you can also create a new service policy.
 A DEFAULT label appears next to the default policies.